Contents

 Natural Light.

-Homes are becoming greener.
-Conserving energy is a significant foundation of residential LEED certification.
+Homes are ending up being greener.
+Conserving energy is a significant foundation of residential LEED accreditation.
 LEED homes use up to 30% less energy than non-LEED houses.
-Skylights bring complimentary, clean, natural light into houses, reducing the amount of artificial light needed in a home.
+Skylights bring complimentary, clean, natural light into houses, decreasing the quantity of artificial light required in a house.

 Heat Gain When Required.